Sadly, most people don’t spend a lot of time thinking about trees.

 - Demonstrating that they received permission from the owner (you) before cutting on the property.

-Fallen Tree Laws
+Fallen Tree Laws in Virginia

 As shown above, there are very few cases where you can legally walk onto your neighbor’s property and cut down their trees.

 Fortunately, Fancher v.
-Fagella also provides a straightforward answer to this question as well.
+Fagella provides a rather straightforward answer to this question as well.

 - That the neighbor acted negligently in failing to maintain their tree.